Keamogetsw3/fnb_app_academy-CSS/README.md

 ### ✅Lesson 1: What is CSS?

 CSS is a language used to style web pages.
-It helps you define fonts, colors, and layouts.
+It helps define fonts, colors, and layouts.
 CSS and HTML serve different purposes—HTML builds the structure, CSS adds design.

 ### ✅Lesson 2: External CSS File

-You’ll learn how to write CSS in a separate file and link it to your HTML page to keep your code organized.
+Write CSS in a separate file and link it to your HTML page to keep your code organized.

 ### ✅Lesson 3: CSS Fonts

-You’ll discover how to change the appearance of text using different font styles.
+Change the appearance of text using different font styles.

 ### ✅Lesson 4–5: List Styling